elicortez/letmeaskaiforyou/README.md

 - **Step indicators** - Two-step progress tracker: "Type your prompt" → "Go to the AI"
 - **Smooth transitions** - Polished fade-in and slide-in effects

-### 🔗 URL Shortening
+### 🔗 Shareable Links
-- Automatic URL shortening via TinyURL
-- Copy full or shortened URLs with one click
+- Copy full URLs with one click
 - Shareable links that auto-play animations
+- Direct links to AI services with pre-filled prompts

 ### 👀 Interactive Previews
 - iframe preview showing exactly what users will see